kedarvartak/Machine-Learning/README.md

 - **Introduction to Machine Learning**
  - Linear Regression for 1 dimension data ( 1 independant and 1 dependant variable each )
+ - Linear Regression for 2 dimension data ( 2 independant and 1 dependant variable each, 3d plot )
 ## How to Use

 Each concept is explained in a Jupyter Notebook with code examples and explanations.
 You can navigate through the notebooks to learn and practice the concepts.